Can We Really "Have It All"?

 Now you’ve determined your values, check in to see if you are living a life in line with them.

-If you are happy with your current situation and status - great – put your arm around your version of Ms Having It All and pop the champagne.
+If you are happy with your current situation and status - great – put your arm around your version of Ms/Mr Having It All and pop the champagne or crack open a beer.

-If you find you is not living a life aligned with your values, why not?
+If you find you are not living a life aligned with your values, why not?
 Are you being influenced by someone else’s values, or someone else’s version of success?

 Sound like you?
 Then you may wish to create a new vision that honours your values.
 You can do this alone, with a friend or partner or a coach.
 Try to include every area in your life that you feel needs a bit of a revamp.

-Once you’ve clarified some new goals, you can start taking some steps towards them.
-They don’t need to be giant steps, they can be baby ones.
-If you are truly honouring your values these actions should make you feel quite good.
-Keep moving forward, high five yourself along the way and pretty soon you’ll be “having it all” – your way!
+Once you’ve clarified some new desires, you can start taking some steps towards them.
+Make the steps small and fun.
+Keep moving forward, high five yourself along the way and pretty soon you’ll be “Having It All” – your way!

 So, yes I do believe you can “have it all”; the trick is being clear on what having it all means to you.